micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-For to everyone who has will more be given, and he will be [^f]furnished richly so that he will have an abundance; but from the one who does not have, even what he does have will be taken away.
+For to everyone who has will more be given, and he will be furnished richly so that he will have an abundance; but from the one who does not have, even what he does have will be taken away.